oliveirahelena/planets/README.md

-# typescript-boilerplate
+# planets
-A starter project to Typescript
+An app to explore planets by the kepler data